exoplatform/exo-documentation/docs/Installation.rst

     ./addon uninstall exo-agenda

-If you want to re-install them again, you should just run this command:
+If you want to re-install it again, you should just run this command:

 ::